axolotl0-0/Algal_Blooms_Lough_Neagh/README.md

-# Algal Blooms Lough Neagh
+# Comparing Machine Learning Methods for Algal Bloom Detection in Lough Neagh, Northern Ireland
 This project aims to use machine learning methods, focusing on K-means clustering to
 ## Introduction
 ### Geographical Context